-Doctoral dissertations: Form, content and language requirements
+Higher doctoral dissertations: Form, content and language requirements

-A higher doctoral degree is a recognition of the fact that you possess considerable scientific insight and maturity, and that with your doctoral dissertation, you have made a substantial contribution to the advancement of science in relation to your previous qualifying works and the existing research in the area.
+A higher doctoral degree is a recognition of the fact that you possess considerable scientific insight and maturity, and that with your higher doctoral dissertation, you have made a substantial contribution to the advancement of science in relation to your previous qualifying works and the existing research in the area.

 The higher doctoral dissertation may be written as a monograph or it may comprise a collection of articles and a compressed account.